Transport Refrigeration Unit Service & Body Fabrication

 - GRP panel construction reduces body weight, resists corrosion, and improves thermal efficiency compared with conventional steel or aluminium builds

-- Options can include thermal-break doors, PVC strip curtains, drainage, rigid floor, anti-shock protection, and single-temp or dual-compartment planning
+- Options can include easy-opening thermal-break doors, sliding strip curtains to reduce air exchange, drainage, rigid floor, anti-shock protection, and single-temp or dual-compartment planning

-For serious buyers, the decision is not only whether the body is insulated but whether the insulation thickness, door design, floor finish, and TRU match actually suit the cargo and route.
+If you are planning a serious refrigerated vehicle, the decision is not only whether the body is insulated but whether the insulation thickness, door design, floor finish, and TRU match actually suit the cargo and route.

 Dry Truck Bodies